ajbogh/enzyme-setstate-bug/README.md

 # enzyme-setstate-bug

-This git project shows the issue described in this ticket: https://github.com/airbnb/enzyme/issues/1755
+This git project tests the issue described in this ticket:

+https://github.com/airbnb/enzyme/issues/1755

 ## Instructions: